GhanaNauticalnfo/GhanaWaters/docs/sync-feature.md

 ## Overview

-The Sync Feature provides offline-first data synchronization between the Snapper API and Android client applications.
+The Sync Feature provides offline-first data synchronization between the Ghana Waters API and Android client applications.
 It enables maritime navigation apps to work reliably in areas with poor or no connectivity by caching map data locally and syncing changes when online.

 ## Architecture